 Why do you think I created this mini e-book instead of a 300-page book?
 Because no one has time.
-We're all time-poor.
+Time is the resource we all want more of... most of us, anyway.

 If you have ever interviewed a candidate for a job, did you ever salivate over a long resume?
 Nope.
 More likely than not, the first page is the one that made all the big impression (good or bad).
 Keep it short and simple.
 Focus on results, not tasks.